File: ChatCompletion\ChatOptions.cs

 /// <para>

 /// The underlying provider is not guaranteed to support or honor this flag.
-For example it may choose to ignore it and return multiple tool calls regardless.
+For example it might choose to ignore it and return multiple tool calls regardless.

 /// </para>